opendocsg/slw-judgments-backfill/2017_SGHC_114/report.md

 I accept that allegations of breach of natural justice against SOPA adjudicators must be critically examined, so that unmeritorious allegations do not stymie the Act’s aim of ensuring the timely settlement of payment disputes on an interim basis.
 In my judgment, in appropriate cases, such critical examination will additionally include examining the issue of waiver (see [49] – [53] below).
 But the test for apparent bias remains the same.
 The court applies the reasonable suspicion test to determine whether apparent bias is established on the facts of the case.

 31     If the reasonable suspicion test is made out, the court may set aside the adjudication determination.
-This is clear from _Citiwall Safety Glass Pte Ltd v Mansource Interior Pte Ltd_ [2015] 1 SLR 797, where the Court of Appeal (“the CA”) recognised at [47] that an adjudication determination may be set aside if the adjudicator had violated the rules of natural justice.
+This is clear from _Citiwall Safety Glass Pte Ltd v Mansource Interior Pte Ltd_ <span class="citation">[2015] 1 SLR 797</span>, where the Court of Appeal (“the CA”) recognised at [47] that an adjudication determination may be set aside if the adjudicator had violated the rules of natural justice.
 However, our courts have also held that not every such violation will justify setting aside an adjudication determination.
-Only material breaches of natural justice will suffice: see _Aik Heng Contracts and Services Pte Ltd v Deshin Engineering & Construction Pte Ltd_ [2015] SGHC 293 (“ _Aik Heng_ ”) at [24] and _Metropole_ at [62].
+Only material breaches of natural justice will suffice: see _Aik Heng Contracts and Services Pte Ltd v Deshin Engineering & Construction Pte Ltd_ <span class="citation">[2015] SGHC 293</span> (“ _Aik Heng_ ”) at [24] and _Metropole_ at [62].

 32     Our courts have not considered whether or how the material breach requirement applies in cases of apparent bias under the Act.
 At this point, I note that no allegation of apparent bias was made in _Aik Heng_.
 Although an allegation of apparent bias was made in _Metropole_ (based on the adjudicator’s conduct), Coomaraswamy J, having found that no reasonable suspicion of apparent bias arose, did not proceed to discuss the material breach requirement in the context of the allegation of apparent bias.
 Again, in _JRP_ , Chan Seng Onn J did not consider the material breach requirement in dismissing the apparent bias allegation.
 As will become clear, it is also unnecessary for me to decide in this case whether or how the material breach requirement applies when the reasonable suspicion test is made out against a SOPA adjudicator.
 I therefore leave this issue for another occasion when it can be fully argued.